vana-com/vana-dlp-chatgpt/docs/running_on_testnet.md

 This tutorial introduces the concept of data liquidity pools and proof of contribution by having you create your own data liquidity pool and validators.
 It is based on the standard [smart contract template](https://github.com/vana-com/vana-dlp-smart-contracts/tree/2ada9aac3a54dc193903fb4d0e0886bfe7c92e1f) and [validator template](https://github.com/vana-com/vana-dlp-chatgpt), and will take about 1 hour to get setup.
 You will:
 - Deploy a data liquidity pool smart contract
 - Register validators to run proof of contribution, ensuring chatGPT data quality
-- Submit chatGPT data to test that proof of contribution is working
+- Submit ChatGPT data to test that proof of contribution is working

-Note that you will not be rewarded in GPTDAT - this testnet tutorial just writes scores onchain, but does not yet support claiming GPTDAT.

 By continuing in this tutorial, you agree to the following
 - The testnet is provided solely on an “as is” and “as available” basis for experimental purposes.
 The functionality of the testnet remains experimental and has not undergone comprehensive testing.